rusty-electron/ml_deployment/data-sources.md

 ### Cost plan

 How much does it cost e.g. monthly? [[4]](#References) We can find this data from their pricing page of the respective websites.
 This can also include feature like cost monitoring.
-TODO: why is [4] cited?

 * AWS SageMaker: Paid tool with different pricing plans, see [here](https://aws.amazon.com/sagemaker/pricing/).
 * Azure ML: Specific price not mentioned on the official website, price plan can order after consulting support.